AKdroid/MIPS16ASM/README.md

 6. Opening an existing file: Opening of an asm file is possible by clicking on the Open button,pointing it to the directory and choosing the required file.
 The changes done to the previous file after the last build will be discarded and the asssembly code will be loaded into the editor.
 Memory map if existing will also be updated.
 7. Clear Memory Map: Memory Map can be cleared to store zero by pressing the Clear Memory button.
 8. Clear editor text: Clear the editor are by clicking on Clear button.
+9. Single line comments can be added using "//" .
+10. Labels can be added to the line as LABEL: ADD r1,r2,r3

 If you find a bug open an issue in github.